Tips for solar panel cleaning and maintenance

 Longer answer: dust, dirt, and pollen that collects on the surface of your panels will reduce the amount of light that the cells receive, decreasing the electricity they generate.
 Wind and rain are natural processes that help remove this soiling, although they alone won’t keep them squeaky clean.
 But does that matter?

-A worst case scenario is that you live in a desert where it hardly rains and sandstorms are a regular occurrence - like Saudi Arabia.
+A worst case scenario is that you live in a desert where it hardly rains and sandstorms are a regular occurrence - say, Saudi Arabia.
 Under these conditions, your solar panels might get dirty enough that power losses climb into the double digits - around 30%, according to one study from the Middle East.

 For the United States, a more realistic worst case would be a prolonged drought, which has become more frequent in the western states.
 One study in California showed that after an exceptionally long 145 day drought, power losses were around 7.4%.
 But even in that extreme situation, at an average electricity price of $0.18/kWh in California, the value of the lost electricity is nowhere near close enough to make it worth it to pay a company to come clean your panels.